dronekeys/crates/README.md

 	rosservice call /simulator/Insert UAV1 model://hummingbird

 You should see a model appear in simulation.
-In addition to apparing in the simulation, the HAL inherited by the simulator has also presented itself on the messaging backbone.
+In addition to appearing in the simulation, the HAL inherited by the simulator has also presented itself on the messaging backbone.
 Use the rosservice tool to see what services it offers.

 In addition to offering request-response services, the simulated entity also offers some broadcast-style messages on topics.
 To see what the platform offers, use the rostopic tool.